rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ```

 #### DELETE '/categories/{category_id}'
+- Requires **Admin** authentication.
-- Delete a specified question based on the category_id
+- Delete a specified category based on the category_id.
 - Request arguments: **category_id**
-- Returns: An object with the deleted catory id, the existing category collection and a successful message.
+- Returns: An object with the deleted category id, the existing category collection and a successful message.

 ##### Exmaple request:
 `DELETE /categories/3`